 Manipulation is difficult to spot and overcome in relationships, especially those of a romantic nature—and manipulative behavior can range from subtle and unconscious to overt and calculating.
 But whatever end of the spectrum it's on, manipulation in relationships tends to chip away at a couple's bond as well your own personal happiness.

 Indeed, "for a relationship to work, you must find a way to stay on the same team" and "manipulation turns you into enemies" because it stems from deceit, explains Londin Angel Winters, an intimacy coach and author.
-To better understand where this pattern comes from, how to recognize it in yourself or a partner, and then how to move forward, we asked Winters to break it down.
-Read on to learn how to spot the warning signs of manipulation in relationships and how to recover from it.
+To better understand where this pattern comes from, how to recognize it in yourself or a partner, and then how to move forward, we asked Winters to break it down from her expert perspective.
+Read on to learn how to spot the warning signs of manipulation in relationships and how to best address it.

 Signs of Inadvertent Manipulation

 "Subtle manipulation involves seemingly 'well-meaning' or 'harmless' gestures that actually create a lot of problems.
 In other words, the person doing them intends no harm, but does damage without realizing it," says Winters.
 Some of the "early signs of subtle manipulation include not saying what you really mean and not showing what you really feel."
 As she says, the intention isn't usually to hurt someone else.
 In fact, they could even be "motivated by a desire to be polite, harmonious or non-confrontational."
 Over time, however, these things tend to close off lines of communication and lead to deeper issues.

 This is because "they are usually veiled attempts to get what we want, whether that is love, approval, connection or avoidance of conflict," she explains.
 Here's why intention doesn't always trump results: "They do damage because they are a form of deceit."
 When we hide what we are truly feeling and we pretend things are one way when they are, in fact, another," and at the core, these are all forms of dishonesty.